19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 [6/2013]

-(2) Where any notification is so filed, then, unless otherwise ordered by the court before which the proceedings are pending, all steps in the proceedings shall, by virtue of this section, be stayed for a period of 14 days, and during that period (unless otherwise ordered by the court), time fixed by or under any Act or by or under any Rules of Court, regulations or otherwise for the doing of any act or the taking of any step in the proceedings shall not run, except that —
+(2) Where any notification is so filed, then, unless otherwise ordered by the court before which the proceedings are pending, all steps in the proceedings shall, by virtue of this section, be stayed for a period of 14 days, and during that period (unless otherwise ordered by the court), time fixed by or under any Act or by or under any Rules of Court, Family Justice Rules or regulations or otherwise for the doing of any act or the taking of any step in the proceedings shall not run, except that —

 (a) the filing of the notification shall not operate to prevent the making of —